PARC

 Many of our members are active in the Amateur Radio Emergency Services (ARES) organization.
 Simulated emergency exercises are held throughout the year and all club members are encouraged to participate.
 Among the groups that we have supported in the past are the March-of-Dimes Run, the local Special Olympics and other charitable or community services causes.

-Quality antenna and hard work are the keys to piling up a good score on the Field Day Contest.
+Quality antennas and hard work are the keys to piling up a good score on the Field Day Contest.

 FIELD DAY

-Our largest project is the annual ARRL field day exercise and contest which is conducted the last weekend in June.
+Our largest project is the annual ARRL field day exercise and contest.
+Field Day is conducted the last full weekend in June.
 The purpose of field day is to set up and operate an emergency radio station with non-commercial power.
 This simulates conditions that may be encountered during a major disaster.
 Field Day activities provide valuable operator training.
-When the Field Day weekend arrives, members meet on Saturday morning to erect towers, antennas, lay cables, set up equipment, tents and other support facilities.
+When the Field Day weekend arrives, members meet on Saturday morning to erect towers, antennas, install cables, set up equipment, tents and other support facilities.
 The operating part of the exercise begins at 2:00 P.M. on Saturday and ends at 2:00 P.M. on Sunday.
-Food and drinks are provided by "pot luck".
-We have "chief cooks and bottle washers" that provide grills, coffee pots, and other "goodies" to make the weekend a fun time.
-Sunday breakfast is served as the sun is rising.
-What could be finer??
+Limited food and plenty of drinks are provided by the club and participating members.
 All the equipment is taken down on Sunday afternoon.
-Don't miss this weekend of ham radio, fellowship and food... great fun!
+Don't miss this weekend of ham radio and fellowship... great fun!

 TRAINING CLASSES